wdas/unf/doc/sphinx/api_reference/python/Notice/StageNotice.rst

 .. py:class:: unf.Notice.StageNotice

-    Interface class for autonomous Usd Stage notices.
+    Interface class for standalone Usd Stage notices.

-    This notice type is the autonomous equivalent of the `Usd.Notice.StageNotice`_ notice type.
+    This notice type is the standalone equivalent of the :usd-cpp:`UsdNotice::StageNotice` notice type.

     .. py:method:: IsMergeable()